-In 1966, the North Ridge United Methodist Church celebrated it's 150 years of "Methodism at North Ridge" with the Rev Franklin Blanchard acting as it's pastor
+The year 1966 was a memorable year as the North Ridge United Methodist Church celebrated its 150 years of "Methodism at North Ridge" with the Rev. Franklin

-As part of the celebration, those persons named on the memorial window in the church, were honored, (one each Sunday) for four successive Sundays.

-On the fourth Sunday, a short service was held at the graveside of Olive Beach, in the North Ridge Cemetery It was she who brought Methodism to the North Ridge area.
+Blanchard acting as its pastor.
+As part of the celebration, those persons named on the memorial window in the church, were honored, (one each Sunday) for four consecutive Sundays.
+On the fourth Sunday, a short service was held at the graveside of Olive Beach, in the North Ridge Cemetery.
+It was Olive who brought Methodism to the North Ridge area.
+Although this dedication service was planned for the first Sunday in December, it was postponed until January of the next year.

-A dedication service was planned to be held the first Sunday in December but was postponed until January 8, 1967 with Mr & Mrs. Huey Lafler as host and hostess.
-Nearly 150 present and former members of the North Ridge Methodist Church joined with their friends to celebrate 150 years of Methodist Service to the North Ridge Community The Reverend Franklin Blanchard, Pastor, opened the program with a prayer asking God's blessing "as we wander through pages of our past."
+On January 8, 1967, with Mr. and Mrs. Huey Lafler serving as host and hostess, the dedication service commemorating Methodism on the ridge got under way.
+Nearly 150 current and former members of the North Ridge Methodist Church joined with friends to celebrate 150 years of Methodist service to the North Ridge Community.
+The Reverend Franklin Blanchard, Pastor, opened the program with a prayer asking God's blessing, "as we wander through pages of our past."
 Lay Leader Robert Hunt introduced the speakers.
+The service proceeded as follows:

-Several memorial gifts were dedicated by the Rev Robert Root, Superintendent of the Batavia District.
-These included 1 Electronic chimes - memory of Helen Coulter Bewley.
-2. Communion Set - memorial book- memory of Cindy Freatman.
-3. Tea Service - memory of Wilbert Doebler
+The Rev. Robert Root, Superintendent of the Batavia District, dedicated the following memorial gifts:

+- 1. Electronic chimes memory of Helen Coulter Bewley. - 2.
+Communion Set memorial book- memory of Cindy Freatman. - 3.
+Tea Service memory of Wilbert Doebler.

 Mrs. Wirt Wakeman took the congregation on a "Journey Through Yesterday" in her history of the first 100 years of the church 1816-1916.

-The Rev James Wilson pastor of North Ridge 1922-1925; Rev Louis Teague 1941-1944; Rev Harold Blish 1954-1958; Rev William E. Cooper 1956-1962; and Rev Philip Schaal 1962-1966 all spoke about the years of their pastorate at the North Ridge Methodist Church.
+The Rev. James Wilson pastor of North Ridge 1922-1926; Rev. Louis Teague 1941-1945; Rev. Harold Blish 1954-1959; Rev. William E. Cooper 1959-1962; and Rev. Philip Schaal 1962-1966 all spoke about the years of their pastorate at the North Ridge Methodist Church.
 Mrs. Wakeman resumed her history with "Additions and Corrections" to the minutes, a story of the years from 1916-1966.

-Rev W Ralph Ward, Bishop of the Syracuse Area of the Methodist Church remarked that the attentive attendance showed real devotion and interest.
+Rev. W. Ralph Ward, Bishop of the Syracuse Area of the Methodist Church remarked that the attentive attendance showed real devotion and interest.
 "If you don't have a sense of the past there is no hope for the future."
 Robert Moss sang "Bless this House" accompanied by Debbie Schultz at the organ.

-The lectern used in this service was one given by the East Wilson Church when it closed and united with the North Ridge Methodist Church.

-The benediction was offered by Rev James Wilson, former pastor.

-A reception was held in the church parlors after this service.
-(Information from Lockport Union Sun & Journal 1966)
+The lectern used in this service was the one given by the East Wilson Church when it closed and united with the North Ridge Methodist Church.
+Rev. James Wilson, former pastor, offered the benediction.
+A reception was held in the church parlors after this service, (Information from Lockport Union Sun & Journal 1966).

-After the busy year of 1966 preparing for our 150 year dedication, it was time to tend to "matters at hand."
+After the busy year of 1966 preparing for the 150 year dedication, it was time to tend to "matters at hand."
 It was recommended that the roof on the church and hall be shingled.
-Accepted and bid given to Robert's Roofing for \$1,125.00.

-Neil Robinson reported having received money from the sale of the old parsonage.
-Closing fees were \$471.05 leaving a balance of \$5,041.41
+The trustees accepted a bid given by Robert's Roofing for \$1,125.00 to conduct the work.
+Neil Robinson reported the financial receipts from the sale of the old parsonage.
+Closing fees were \$471.05 leaving a balance of \$5,041.41.

-Since we had merged with the Evangelical United Brethren (E.U.B.) our name could no longer be "North Ridge Methodist Church" On October 1, 1968, our name was changed, at an Official Board meeting to "North Ridge United Methodist Church"
+Since the Methodist Episcopal Church had merged with the Evangelical United Brethren (E.U.B.) the church's name could no longer be "North Ridge Methodist Church" On October 1, 1968, the name was changed, at an Official Board meeting, to "North Ridge United Methodist Church".